-There are several attractions including a 15th century church with a carved wooden temple, a monastery with a watermill, and a castle which dates back to the 17th century.
+There are several attractions including a 15th-century church with a carved wooden temple, a monastery with a watermill, and a castle that dates back to the 17th century.
 After ticking these off, take a stroll around Metsovo’s cobbled streets, and find a little taverna or café in a square where you can sample local wine and cheese.

 While summer means scenic hikes in the surrounding area, Metsovo is also wonderful to visit in winter.
 Though Greece is usually associated with island hopping and lying on the beach, you can actually ski here!

 Remaining on the mainland for our second town, Kalampaka (also known as Kalambaka) is located in the centre of the country.
-It’s best-known for being the gateway to Meteora, a UNESCO World Heritage site which consists of 24 monasteries, six of which tourists can visit.
+It’s best known for being the gateway to Meteora, a UNESCO World Heritage site that consists of 24 monasteries, six of which tourists can visit.